 Other Live Animals

 The animal health requirements for trade within the EU in live poultry and hatching eggs are laid down in Council Directive 2009/158/EC.
-This Directive establishes harmonised animal health guarantees needed for trade between Member States.
-It does not apply to movements within an individual Member State.
+This Directive establishes harmonised animal health guarantees needed for trade between EU countries.
+It does not apply to movements within an individual EU country.

 Hence "other live animals" include some ruminants, Camelids (e.g. llamas, alpacas), cats and dogs (for commercial imports only), bees, apes, rabbits and hares, exotic birds, ferrets, mink, foxes, zoo animals and other exotic species.
 For more information on germinal material, please refer to the Semen, Ova & Embryos web section.